AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/VIEW/VIEW.md

     ```

-## Create a federated view by using both internal and foreign tables
+## Create a federated view for an internal table and a foreign table

-1. Create a federated view based on both internal and external tables and query data in the tables.
-Sample statements:
+1. Create a federated view for an internal table and a foreign table and query the table data.
+For example, you can execute the following statements:

     ```
-    create view view3 as select * from t2_holo union all  select * from t1_foreign;
+    create view view1 as select * from holo_view union all  select * from foreign_view;

-    select * from view3;
+    select * from view1;
      amount | rate
     --------+-------
       12.12 | 13.13